Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 So, you know, I'm not sure that that's as much of a negative as they think.

-Jeb Bush, I'm sorry.
+Jeb Bush, I'm sorry, sorry.

 And I think they all need to be.

-But look, it's old ground old territory.
+But look, it's old territory.

-I've I've explained why the governors can't.
+I've explained why the governors can't.

 They can't properly characterize Obama because they've been working with him.

-So the only thing they can do is try to make the case that he's a bumbling idiot, uh not qualified uh by virtue of his inexperience, which happens to be what they're saying of both Cruz and Rubio.
+So the only thing they can do is try to make the case that he's a bumbling idiot, not qualified by virtue of his inexperience, which happens to be what they're saying of both Cruz and Rubio.

-Yeah, he hadn't spent many days in the Senate, but his whole life has been devoted to undermining the American founding.
+Obama, yeah, he hadn't spent many days in the Senate, but his whole life has been devoted to undermining the American founding.

-He was raised that way, he was educated that way.
+He was raised that way.

 I mean, how much experience do you need?